hyspxt/cs-md-notes/README.md

 $$
 \text{tiredness + difficoult argument = + memes}
 $$
-Hope you won't get dist
+Hope you won't get distracted, my only intention is to ease your reading 🫢!